 - a.
 Time for Submission of Amendments.
-An author may, subject to the Joint Rules, amend a bill at any time prior to the hearing provided, however, that author's amendments shall not be accepted by the Committee less than seven (7) business days prior to the hearing at which the bill has been set. - b.
+Subject to the Joint Rules, author's amendments in Legislative Counsel form and signed by the author must be submitted to the Committee Assistant by 12:00 noon at least nine (9) calendar days prior to a bill's hearing date.
+Furthermore, the language submitted to Legislative Counsel must be shared with the committee, by 12:00 noon, at least fourteen (14) calendar days prior to the hearing at which the bill is set. - b.
 Form of Amendments.
-All author's amendments shall be submitted to the Committee in single-sided hard copy form by the appropriate deadlines as follows: - (1) The original copy of the itemized amendments signed by the author; - (2) Two copies of the itemized amendments (no signature); and - (3) One copy of the complete set of amendments. - c.
+All author's amendments shall be submitted to the Committee in single-sided hard copy form by the appropriate deadlines as follows: - (1) The original copy of the itemized amendments signed by the author; - (2) Two copies of the itemized and in-context amendments (no signature); and - (3) One electronic copy of the complete set of amendments. - c.
 Substantive Amendments.
 Prior to a Committee hearing, the substantive nature of amendments shall be determined by the Legislative Counsel Digest.
 At a Committee hearing, the Chairperson shall have the responsibility for determining whether or not an amendment is "substantive" for the purposes of effectuating these Rules.

 - d.
 Late Amendments or Amendments Offered at Hearing.
-If an author offers substantive amendments to his or her bill less than seven (7) business days prior to the Committee hearing for which the bill is set, or during the hearing, the bill shall not be heard in order to place the amendments in print and permit appropriate analysis by Committee counsel, unless the Chairperson otherwise deems appropriate.
+If an author offers substantive amendments to their bill less than nine (9) calendar days prior to the Committee hearing for which the bill is set, or during the hearing, the bill shall not be heard in order to place the amendments in print and permit appropriate analysis by Committee counsel, unless the Chairperson otherwise deems appropriate.
 Such a set shall be deemed an author's set. - e.
 Committee Amendments.
 Amendments made to a bill during a hearing shall be drafted by Committee staff. - f.
 Mock-ups.
 With advance permission of the Committee, an author may submit amendments after normal Committee deadlines.
 In such instances, the author must have a written mockup of the bill with the proposed amendments at the Committee hearing and provide the mockup to Committee staff for review no later than 5 p.m. six (6) calendar days prior to the hearing, unless the Chairperson deems otherwise.